railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

     * From the list, select a bill of materials name and then click :guilabel:`Other View`,

-    * From a product form use the menu :guilabel:`Structure of Bill of Materials` to the right.
+    * From a product form use the menu :guilabel:`Product BoM Structure` to the right.

 .. figure:: images/mrp_bom.png
    :scale: 75